dotnet/android/Documentation/workflow/UnitTests.md

 This section outlines how to write the unit tests for the various parts of the SDK.
 Any new test `class` should derive from `BaseTest` or in the case of Device based tests, `DeviceTest`.
 These base classes provide additional helper methods to create and run the unit tests.
-They also projects methods to run things like `adb` commands and to auto cleanup the unit tests.
+They also contain methods to run things like `adb` commands and to auto cleanup the unit tests.
 They will also capture additional things like screenshots if a test fails.